 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 3 Parental Involvement A, B, C: Parent volunteer participation, including parents of unduplicated and exceptional needs students, will maintain or increase verified by Parent Volunteer logs, Attendance at School events, Parent Teacher Conferences, and meeting sign-in sheets.
-N/A EPIC Academy will open in August of 2022 A, B, C: Parent involvement levels will be maintained verified by logs, attendance at events and sign-in sheets.
-Priority 5 Attendance Rates Chronic Absences Middle School Dropout Rate A: Attendance rate baseline will be established from the 22-23 school year N/A EPIC Academy will open in August of 2022 A. Maintain or decrease the Attendance rate baseline of 93%
+N/A EPIC Academy will open in August of 2022 A, B, C: Parent volunteer participation, including parents of unduplicated and exceptional needs students, will maintain or increase verified by Parent Volunteer logs, Attendance at School events, Parent Teacher Conferences, and meeting sign-in sheets.
+A, B, C: Parent involvement levels will be maintained verified by logs, attendance at events and sign-in sheets.
+Priority 5 Attendance Rates Chronic Absences Middle School Dropout Rate A: Attendance rate baseline will be established from the 22-23 school year N/A EPIC Academy will open in August of 2022 A: Attendance rate for 2022-23 was 94.9% B: Chronic Absence rate will be released A. Maintain or decrease the Attendance rate baseline of 93%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 High School Dropout and High School Graduation Rates: not applicable to a K-8 school B: Chronic Absence Rate baseline will be established from the 22-23 school year C: Middle School Dropout Rate: baseline will be established from the 22-23 school year B. Maintain or decrease a Chronic Absence 5% C. Maintain Middle School Dropout Rate of 0% Priority 6 Suspension Rate Expulsion Rate Survey results A: Suspension baseline will be established in 22-23 B: Expulsion Rate: maintained at less than 1% C: Student Survey: students will be annually surveyed for feedback on school climate, baseline will be established in 22-23 N/A EPIC Academy will open in August of 2022 A. Maintain or decrease suspension rate from baseline B. Maintain Expulsion rate from baseline of less than 1% C. Students will be annually surveyed for feedback on school climate.
-Priority 8 Student Enrollment Rate Student Enrollment Retention Rate Enrollment and retention rates of students will maintain as verified by student information system reports.
-It was hard to N/A EPIC Academy will open in August of 2022 Maintain the enrollment and retention rate of students
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 High School Dropout and High School Graduation Rates: not applicable to a K-8 school B: Chronic Absence Rate baseline will be established from the 22-23 school year C: Middle School Dropout Rate: baseline will be established from the 22-23 school year as Dashboard data in the fall C: Middle School Dropout Rate: 0% B. Maintain or decrease a Chronic Absence 5% C. Maintain Middle School Dropout Rate of 0% Priority 6 Suspension Rate Expulsion Rate Survey results A: Suspension baseline will be established in 22-23 B: Expulsion Rate: maintained at less than 1% C: Student Survey: students will be annually surveyed for feedback on school climate, baseline will be established in 22- 23 N/A EPIC Academy will open in August of 2022 A: Suspension rate will be determined by Dashboard data in the fall B: Expulsion Rate: 0% C: Student Survey: students will be annually surveyed for feedback on school climate: 81% of students liked coming to school at EPIC Academy 88% of students reported being comfortable with talking to school staff A. Maintain or decrease suspension rate from baseline B. Maintain Expulsion rate from baseline of less than 1% C. Students will be annually surveyed for feedback on school climate.